2010 Victory Cross Roads

 Given these facts, the 2010 Harley-Davidson FLHRC Road King Classic can start worrying, but not that much.
 Harley has a 90-something year head start in front of Victory and the Road King is one of their most popular models.
 Powered by the air-cooled, Twin Cam 96 engine developing 92.60 ft. lbs. @ 3500 rpm and weighing 773 lbs, the Road King loses its chances to beat the Cross Roads on the drag track, so we’ll have to wait and see what the sales charts say.
 Also, we shouldn’t forget that the Road King offers only 16.9 gallons of carrying capacity, significantly less than the Cross Roads.

-Japanese competitors such as the Honda VTX1800T, Star Road Star Silverado and Silverado S, Suzuki C109RT as well as the Kawasaki Vulcan 1700 Classic LT look pretty much in a class of their own when it comes to which of the top touring motorcycles are better, but they’re well worth to be mentioned here as well.
+Japanese competitors such as the Honda VTX1800T, Star Road Star Silverado and Silverado S, Suzuki C109RT as well as the Kawasaki Vulcan 1700 Classic LT look pretty much in a class of their own when it comes to which of the top touring motorcycles are better, but they’re well worth being mentioned here as well.

 Ever since Polaris Industries created the Victory brand more than a decade ago, their motorcycles stood out as extremely refined machineries with a taste for smooth flowing lines and aerodynamics.
 Today, the Cross Roads model stays true to its heritage and it so features an imposing front end dominated by the tall windscreen, large headlight and fork arms as well as 130 mm wide front tire and the aggressive front fender.
 The handlebar is brought extremely close to the rider, right above the 5.8 gallons fuel tank.
 This last piece is shaped by the frame and massive V-twin engine underneath it and introduces us to the very low (26.25-inch) rider seat.
 The passenger is not neglected either and gets a spacious, higher seat mounted on the rear fender, allowing him/her to see the open road in front as well.